 Current faculty: Randal S. Brandt

 · application of codes and standards, especially DCRM(B)

 · transcription, collation, and physical description

-Application Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 and/or RDA cataloging and provide a brief description of the types and date range of materials they expect to catalog with DCRM(B).
-In addition, applicants are requested to submit 1-3 typical
+Application Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 and/or RDA cataloging, provide a brief description of the types and date range of materials they expect to catalog with DCRM(B), and whether they are expected to produce RDA-compliant records at their home institution.
+In addition, applicants are required to submit 1-3 typical

 bibliographic records of materials they are currently cataloging, preferably original cataloging in MARC 21 of modern books.

 Years taught: 2006-2007 (taught by Deborah Leslie), 2009, 2011, 2012, 2014, 2016 2017, 2018, 2019, 2021, 2022